jarecoo/practice/notes.md

 “I do not accept your anger and your criticism.
 It is all yours. … If you become angry with me and I do not get insulted, than the anger falls back on you.
 You are the only one who becomes unhappy, not me.
 All you have done is hurt yourself.” -Buddha
 “It’s impossible to love someone and control them at the same time” “The lesson I have learned is when someone you love is doing something that hurts you.
 Don't try and control them by making them stop.
 Rather have the courage to break up with them when they continue to do the thing you told them hurts you.
 If they wont stop, they don't love you and you should move on.”
+“Of course I deprecate war, but if it is brought to my door the bringer will find me at home” - James Garfield, in The Daily Stoic, p.90

 #### Be Healthy - Physically and Mentally
 Get good (consistent and long) sleep